 Eating disorders impact over 30 million people in the United States alone, with an even greater number of individuals who struggle with negative body image and poor relationships with food.
-As a survivor of anorexia, nutrition Expert Crystal Karges shares the lessons she hopes will teach her own daughters to love themselves unconditionally.
+Here are the lessons that one survivor hopes will teach her own daughters to love themselves unconditionally.

 Eating disorders are often wrongly stigmatized by the mainstream media as diseases of “vanity”, as if a person willingly “chooses” it in order to fit a certain jean size.